DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - **Regression testing**: testing of a system to ascertain whether recently approved modifications have changed its performance, or if other approved functions have introduced unauthorized behaviors
 - **Request For Change (RFC)**: documentation of a proposed change in support of change management activities
 - **Root Cause Analysis**: principle-based systems approach for the identification of underlying causes associated with a particular risk set or incidents
-- **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects; TCB is a term that is usually associated with security kernels and the reference monitor
+- **Trusted Computing Base (TCB)**: the collection of all hardware, software, and firmware components within an architecture that is specifically responsible for security and the isolation of objects;
+    - TCB is a term that is usually associated with security kernels and the reference monitor
+    - TCB has a component known as the reference monitor in theory, which becomes the security kernel in implementation.
 - **View-Based access controls**: access control that allows the database to be logically divided into components like records, fields, or groups allowing sensitive data to be hidden from non-authorized users; admins can set up views by user type, allowing only access to assigned views

 [7.1](#7.1) Understand and comply with investigations (OSG-9 Chpt 19)